sayednowshad/Play-Wright-Automation/README.md

 # 🕷️ Playwright Resume Scraper

-A Node.js + Playwright-based automation script to scrape internship listings from **Internshala**.
+A JavaScript + Playwright-based automation script to scrape internship listings from **Internshala**.
 Searches for a keyword (e.g., "Frontend Development"), visits each listing, and extracts all relevant job data.

 ---